Edjhernandez/Edjhernandez/README.md

 ![banner](banner4.jpg)

-Hello everyone! 🤝 I am an electrical engineer 🤓 who has always been interested in the use of techs to resolve problems.
+Hello everyone! 🤝 I am an electrical engineer 🤓 who has always been interested in using techs to resolve problems.
 A few years ago, I have been working with techs on web development, fortunately, my background in math and logical thinking from engineering helped me to advance fast and I feel very comfortable with coding for application development or learning new techs.

 <!--
 **Edjhernandez/Edjhernandez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.